There are many uses for vinegar in the garden. From getting rid of weeds to keeping away pests, there is a role for it in your vegetable garden.

 Spraying white vinegar around the perimeter of the property, bodies of water, and entry points to your home will help deter snakes.

-To freshen up and clean the birth bath and/or fountain, mix one part white vinegar with nine parts water.
+To freshen up and clean the birth bath, mix one part white vinegar with nine parts water.

 Next, apply the solution to the target container and leave it to soak for a while.
 Finally, scrub thoroughly to get rid of dirt and algae.

-To keep your freshly cut flowers fresh and perky, this method helps them last longer than using just plain water in your vase.
+To keep your freshly cut flowers fresh and perky, vinegar can help them last longer than using just plain water in your vase.

 Just wish I could have printed this out for a reference.